mosip/id-repository/id-repository/id-repository-credentials-feeder/README.md

 ## id-repository-credentials-feeder

 Credentials Feeder Job is a one-time job which is run to request credentials for the specified list of partners.
-The partner list is specified as VM argument as comma seperated partner IDs.
+The partner list is specified as VM argument as comma separated partner IDs.

 id-repository-credentials-feeder will take mosip_idrepo DB configurations from ID Repository properties file.